Arsenal on this day in history. The March Files.

 7 March 2007: Thierry Henry’s last match before his comeback.
 Arsenal 1 PSV 1 in the Champions League.
 He played 254 league games in total and scored 174 goals.
 He then left for Barcelona and later NY Red Bulls before returning to Arsenal for his last four games.

-8 March 1890 – Richard Horsington seriously injured in the London Senior Cup final.
+8 March 1890 – Richard Horsington suffered a serious injury in the London Senior Cup final.
 He never played for the first team again, but became a respected and wealthy businessman in the Plumstead area.

 8 March 1932: Bill Seddon sold to Grimsby having played 69 league games and over 200 reserve games for Arsenal.